Nancy Edmanson, MBACP

 My professional counselling training was in relational theory, which is an integrative method, enabling me to incorporate elements from other different counselling theories into my practise, & I have an interest in TA, REBT & Schema Therapy.

 I have experience of counselling clients with many & varied issues, including anxiety, stress & depression, eating problems, survivors of childhood sexual abuse, & people going through loss & grief processes.

-Appointments are 50 minutes in length, and are offered regularly, usually weekly or fortnightly, at therapy rooms located in central Leeds or Wakefield.
-The first session will be charged at a lower rate, and will be an opportunity for us to meet and explore your needs and hopes for the process, and get a sense of how it feels for us to work together.
-Please get in touch if you have any questions or would like to make an appointment.
+I work from therapy rooms located in central Leeds & Wakefield, in Birstall & in Calverley.
+The first session is charged at a lower rate than all subsequent ones, & is an opportunity for us to meet and explore your needs and hopes for the process, and get a sense of how it feels for us to work together.

 Training, qualifications & experience